Gungnir: Exploiting Stylistic Features in Images for Backdoor Attacks on Diffusion Models: Related Work

 \subsection{Backdoor Attacks}

 Backdoor attacks in DMs involve the attacker embedding a covert trigger into the input data \cite{ISSBA, t:1}.
 When the backdoor is activated, the hidden mapping causes the model to sample images from a shifted distribution, often aligning with the attacker’s intent.
 These attacks often result in the generation of malicious representations, such as violent or pornographic images.
-TrojDiff \cite{trojdiff} is the first work to apply backdoor attacks in DDPM and DDIM.
-After this, Rickroll \cite{rickroll} proposed a new attack method, using triggers in the prompt dimension.
+TrojDiff \cite{trojdiff} is the first to introduce backdoor attacks into diffusion models, demonstrating their feasibility in both DDPM and DDIM.
+Building upon this foundation, BadDiffusion extended the attack surface to image-to-image generation tasks, achieving high attack success rates with patch-based triggers.
+Subsequently, BadT2I \cite{BadT2I} became the first to target latent diffusion models (LDMs), and significantly broadened the attack scope to include Object, Pixel Embedding, and Style targets—where Style denotes producing images in a specific visual style rather than using it as a trigger.
+More recently, Rickroll \cite{rickroll} explored a novel attack vector by embedding triggers directly into the prompt space, introducing a new dimension for backdoor injection.
 Until now, even additional conditions like ControlNet \cite{controlnet} can be used for backdoor attacks.
-It is worth mentioning that TERD \cite{terd} unified existing backdoor attacks on DMs, which can be expressed as \(x_t=a(x_0,t)x_0+b(t)\epsilon+c(t)r\), and effectively prevents attacks based on patch and prompt.
+Notably, TERD \cite{terd} provides a unified formulation for existing backdoor attacks on diffusion models (DMs), represented as \(x_t=a(x_0,t)x_0+b(t)\epsilon+c(t)r\).
+Here, \(a\), \(b\), and \(c\) denote the manipulation functions for the original image, noise component, and additional condition, respectively.
+Building on this formulation, TERD successfully implements backdoor detection and trigger inversion based on noise and image input space.